 Pets age faster than people, so regular veterinary care is very important for your pet’s health.
 In addition, your pet cannot tell you how he’s feeling and it’s natural for pets to mask their illnesses as a means of self-protection.
 Sometimes the only way to tell if your pet is not well is through a veterinary examination.
 Either an annual visit or a twice-a-year visit for pets over age seven is important to ensure your pet is healthy and to detect any illness as early as possible.
 Our doctors perform a tip-of-the-nose to tip-of-the-tail exam.
 We may recommend regular blood work or urinalysis to assess organ function.
-Our coordinators are available to help you schedule appointments according to your pet’s needs.
+Our advocates are available to help you schedule appointments according to your pet’s needs.

 Keeping your pet’s vaccinations current is an important part of an overall health program to protect your pet against disease and illness.
 There are several vaccines that may be required and our veterinarians will determine your pet’s needs based on his age, size and living arrangements.
 Our doctors always perform an examination of your pet before giving vaccines to ensure there are no health issues that would suggest that vaccinations should not be given.